zoe-walker/Visualizations/Examples/ProcessFlow/README.md

 The Process Flow visualisation renders a process: a set of activities (steps), with their inputs and outputs, joined into a sequence (flow) by links between them.
 The elements (activities, inputs and outputs) are automatically positioned on the diagram and the flows (links) between the elements are routed around the elements.

 A process can be a collaboration between different organisations (actors) within an enterprise.
 The collaboration is represented by partitioning the activities into swim-lanes, where each swim-lane corresponds to the organisation performing the activity.
-The swim-lanes are drawn vertically on the diagram.
-A swim-lane is drawn on the left for Inputs, and a swim-lane on the right for Outputs.
+The swim-lanes are all drawn either vertically (top to bottom) or horizontally (left to right) on the diagram.
+Optionally, swim-lanes for Inputs and Outputs are drawn outside the actor swim=lanes.

 A process can be partitioned into phases.
 Each phase is a sequence of activities that achieve a goal within the overall process.
-Phases are demarcated with a vertical label and a horizontal line after the last activity in the phase.
+Phases are demarcated with a label and a dashed line after the last activity in the phase.

 A sub-set of activities within the process, that in combination achieve a goal of note, can be placed in a group.
 The group is visualised with a labelled rectangle that encloses the activities in the group.